aarvid/csf-persistent-store/README.txt

-This project attempts to extract the code necessary for a persistent-store library for open-source common lisp implementations and bring it up-to-date with current conventions and libraries (i.e. asdf, closer-mop, ...).
+This project attempts to extract the code necessary for a persistent-store library for open-source common lisp implementations and bring it up-to-date with current conventions and libraries (i.e. asdf, closer-mop, cl-fad, local-time, ...).

 The original code is monolithic, written for lispworks and maybe allegro on windows, and certainly optimized for lispworks.